crest

 Engine Society

-Arthur S. Roberts of Leeds, describes in his records, from the 1950s and 1960s, for example, one single horizontal cylinder engine at Shaw Lodge Mills, which was made by Pollit & Wigzell of Sowerby Bridge in 1900.
-This mill engine was named 'Constance', interestingly also the name of Constance Gertrude Holdsworth, 1880-1955, the eldest daughter of Clement Holdsworth.
+Arthur S. Roberts of Leeds, describes amongst his records from the 1950s and 1960s, one single horizontal cylinder example at Shaw Lodge Mills, No.2 which was made by Pollit & Wigzell of Sowerby Bridge in 1900.
+Some of the mill engines were named after the daughters of Clement Holdsworth.

 Engine No 1, named CONSTANCE